kevinmcfarlane/CoronavirusAnalyser/README.md

 Worldometer [Coronavirus] daily statistics.
 Analysis of the [Countries] table.

-Initially we just display some rows from the first few columns of interest.
+ -

-#### Results
+#### Results - initial version

+Just display some rows from the first few columns of interest.
 (E.g.,  April 02, 2020 around 12 GMT.)

 Country: USA, Total Cases: 215357, New Cases: 354, Total Deaths: 5113, New Deaths: 11